 However, until all documents relating to the project can be created, stored, indexed and recovered digitally, the prevalence of paper-based wet-signed complex contracts will continue to blight the industry.

-Intelligent (or smart) contracts will make it easier to plan, negotiate, create and sign contracts as the system can:
+Intelligent contracts ie platforms based on natural language content, would make it easier to plan, negotiate, create and sign contracts as the platform can:

 - track the negotiation of clauses (as one document and individual clauses; also compare against existing clause banks)